 The CCLT is a non-profit corporation, with a board of directors that is appointed by the Mayor with Chicago City Council consent.
 Meetings are held at City Hall, 121 N. La Salle St., #1003A.
-The Land Trust operates citywide and is administered and staffed by the Chicago Department of Housing and Economic Development.
+The Land Trust operates citywide and is administered and staffed by the Chicago Department of Planning and Development.
 Once the CCLT acquires 200 homes, one-third of the Board will consist of CCLT homeowners.

 Bruce Gottschall, President

 The CCLT Board meets on the first Thursday of every month for 2014.

 Committees of the Board meet in Room 1006-C at City Hall: